Skip to content

 In a hurry?
 TL;DR

-• 3The intensity of the zinc spark indicates the egg's quality and the embryo's viability.
+• 3The intensity of the zinc spark directly correlates with egg quality and the potential viability of the developing embryo.

 Why It Matters